Estimated Read Time: 39 Minutes

 When deciding on which images to use, the most important consideration is ensuring you have permission.
 Free does NOT mean free to use.

 Lots of people think that because creative content appears on the Internet it’s free to use.
 That’s usually not the case.
-Macworld wrote an article back in June 2014 that does an excellent job explaining the rules for using photos from the Internet and images on blogs.
+PR Newswire wrote a brief article back in 2017 that explains the rules for using photos from the Internet and images on blogs.
 Make sure you read and understand the rules before using photos from the Internet in your content.

 snapshot of macworld article